opensourcesys/sayProductNameAndVersion/readme.md

 * Author: Patrick ZAJDA <patrick@zajda.fr>
 * Download: [see releases][downloadLink]

-This plugin add a shortcut to announce product name and version of the foreground application, or copy these informations to the clipboard.
+This NVDA add-on add a shortcut to announce product name and version of the foreground application, or copy these informations to the clipboard.

 * Shortcut: NVDA+Shift+V
 * Press it twice to copy product name and version to the clipboard.